The Relationship Between Employee Engagement and Mental Health

 5. Destigmatize Mental Health at Work

 To destigmatize mental health at work, we recommend running team training days or workshops focused on mental health, how to spot the signs, and how to offer support.
 Doing so can encourage struggling employees that it’s okay to seek the help they need.
+These initiatives can also serve as opportunities for learning and development, contributing to employees' professional growth and reinforcing a positive company culture.

 According to Forbes, “mental health remains a stigmatized topic.
 If you’re a leader, you can influence mental health stigma through both policy and cultural change.
-Reducing mental health stigma is not only the right thing to do, it also helps people perform at their best.”
+Reducing mental health stigma is not only the right thing to do, it also helps people perform at their best."
+Promoting continuous learning about mental health can help create a more empathetic and supportive work environment.

 Final Words